AdamTorkelsson/WrapMyInfo/README.md

 The main resources of this backend is the Schema, Document, Blob, Users and Groups.
 You decide how the data should be stored within your Documents using Schemas, this includes how the data should be structured, what it should consist of and if the Documents shall have Blobs (large files) or not.

 **Hospital visit example:**
 Define a Schema (step 1) after what shall be included in a hospital visit.
 Then, Create a Document (step 2) after that Schema and start to store a users information within it (step 3).
 As a hospital visit may include large emr pictures you have defined your hospital visit Schema to make the Document have several Blob "children" in which you easily can store these pictures.
 This design has been chosen to make it possible for the backend to verify and maintain the database for you while being dynamic and possible to use for many different types of softwares.
 Documents and Blobs does as well have meta data stored to help you identify them.

 Primarly this software is built to work together with your own backend and not on its own.
 It is built in a way that we hope enable as many as possible to be able to integrate with it and gain value from it.
 The things your own backend needs to take care of is if you have more than one type of user and these users needs to gain access to each others information.
 This is done with groups but the functionality needs your backend to verify which users should be permitted to become owners of groups.
 You moreover need a backend to handle login and update tokens and you need to distribute the tokens to the right user.
 You should therefor, in your own backend, store the developerID, developerKey and all your users unique UserID.
 It is however important to never transfer user sensetive information through your own backend since this would require you to keep as a high security level on your own backend.

-A short description of the main resources:
+## OVERVIEW
+As seen in the image the main resources is the Schema, Document, Blob, Users and Groups.
-* A Schema contains the description of a documents data, it is used to verify data and maintain consistensy in the stored information.
+* A Schema contains the structure of the document data.
+It is used to verify data and maintain consistency in the stored information.
-* A Document consist of data and meta.
+* A Document consist of information that is stored as data(encrypted) and meta(not encrypted).
-    * The data will be stored encrypted and is the location were you should store all sensetive information about your users.
+    * The data is were you store all sensitive information about your users.
+This information will always be stored encrypted and secure.
 For larger files it is recommended to use blobs instead.
-    * The Meta is used to identify, organize and find documents faster with a lower process cost.
+    * The Meta is used to identify, organize and find documents faster without going through sensitive information.
 * To store large files BLOBs are used.
-A BLOB consist of binary data that is encrypted and meta data that identifies it, blobs is linked to documents which is their identifier.
+A BLOB consist of binary data that is encrypted and meta data that identifies it.
+BLOBs are children to documents.
 * Groups are used to handle permission to information between users.
-A group correlates to one or several schemas.
-The Schemas identifies which documents the owners has access to.
-All owners of a group therefore has access to all the documents of the members which correlates to the schemas of which the groups has ownership rights to.
+A group correlates to one or several Schemas.
+    * The Schemas identifies which documents the owners has access to.
+    * Owners can list, view, create, edit and delete members Documents.
+    * Members are the ones sharing their information to the owners.
+A user can both be a member and a owner.
 * Users are identified by their UserID which is given as a response when users are created.
-* Developers are identified by their DeveloperID and DeveloperKey
+* Developers are identified by their DeveloperID and DeveloperKey.
-* For high level calls a Developer Token is required, these has a lifespan of 24 hours and are created with the DeveloperID and DeveloperKey
+* For permission changes and structural changes a Developer Token is required, these has a lifespan of 24 hours and are created with the DeveloperID and DeveloperKey
-* For low level calls a user token is required, these has a lifespan of 24 hours and are created with the UserID and Developer Token
+* For other calls a user token is required, these has a lifespan of 24 hours and are created with the UserID and DeveloperToken

-### Logs
-All accesses calls and logins will be logged and saved.
+##### EXAMPLE HOSPITAL VISIT
+During development:
+Define a Schema (step 1) after what shall be included in a hospital visit.
+This could for example be structured to store information about a visit to a Physician and should therefore include information such as 'PhysicianName','PatientJournal','Hospital','Disease'.
+Develop your frontend software to upload a json structured (step 2) as described in your Schema to our backend.

+In production
+A user visit the hospital and inputs data about his/her visit.
+In the software a JSON is created that correlates to the previously created Schema (step 3).
+The information is then uploaded directly to the this backend through a secure TLS connection.
+In the backend the information is thereafter validated by the predefined Schema which was created in step 1, encrypted and safely stored until requested by a user or owner with the correct permission.

 ##### The API will be divided into:
 + Standard Response messages
++ Logs
 + Auth/Tokens
 + Schemas
 + Documents